 Drug addiction and substance abuse is an extremely complex and powerful disease, and without proper help, it is very hard to overcome.
 Some people who struggle with substance abuse will relapse when they attempt to get clean.
 While this is not a necessity it sadly does happen.
 There are some people who went through just one rehab center and have managed to stay for their entire lives.
 Then there are others who no matter how many times they attempt to get clean, they continuously relapse again and again.
-A chronic relapser is a special case and may require help from a rehab center in Ohio that will cater to this issue.
+A chronic relapser is a special case and may require help from a long term rehab center in Ohio that will cater to this issue.
 Our Ohio relapse addiction therapy program will help these struggling addicts in ways designed around their specific issues.

 No matter how strong one thinks their recovery may be, relapse is common and some even see it as a part of the recovery process.
 While an occasional slip is a common occurrence, it should not make you feel like your recovery is in vain.
 When you experience recurring episodes of relapse can make you feel frustrated and you can feel you will never stay clean and sober.
 This does not have to be the case, a better life free from mood and mind-altering substances is possible.
 Relapse is not a requirement to and doesn’t need to continue to occur.
 A better life is possible!